dciabrin/undercloud_ha_containers/README.md

 # Containerized HA undercloud

-This repo contains a series of script for setting up a minimal containerized tripleo undercloud configured with HA settings (pacemaker).
+This repo contains a series of scripts for setting up a minimal containerized tripleo undercloud configured with HA settings (pacemaker).

-It is based on [undercloud_containers](https://github.com/dprince/undercloud_containers) and prepare the setup for ongoing development on HA and containers.
+It is based on [undercloud_containers](https://github.com/dprince/undercloud_containers) and prepares the setup for ongoing developments around containerized HA.

 ## Example setup